59th Kanagawa Prefectural Art Exhibition

-The Kanagawa Prefectural Art Exhibition, founded in 1965, is the prefecture's largest public art exhibition.
-It is held as a place where art enthusiasts active in various fields can inspire each other and foster new talent, with the aim of providing an opportunity to present their works.
+Founded in 1965, the Kanagawa Prefectural Art Exhibition is the prefecture's largest public art exhibition.
+It is held as a forum for art enthusiasts active in a variety of fields to inspire each other and foster new talent, with the aim of providing an opportunity to present their works.

-This year, 1,272 outstanding works were submitted from all over Japan, and after a rigorous screening process, the grand prize winners were selected in each of the four categories of 2D/3D works, crafts, calligraphy, and photography.
-We spoke to the four grand prize winners.
+This year, 1,272 outstanding works were submitted from all over the country, and after a rigorous screening process, the Grand Prize winners were selected in each of the four categories: 2D/3D, Crafts, Calligraphy, and Photography.
+We spoke to the four Grand Prize winners.

 Planar and 3D Division Mr. Rin